homan-uppu/writing/2-Essays/Fear equality.md

 I made a claim earlier that the games we play are far more complex than Chess and Go.
 A good reader would have been annoyed that I offered no explanation.
 Even though my intuition led me to write that claim quickly, the explanation wasn't as straightforward as I initially felt it would be.

-There is a hierarchy of complexity for the games, and the most complex games we play are the ones in which success is measured by how good we make people feel.
+There is a hierarchy of complexity for human endeavors.
+The most complex human activities are the ones in which success is measured by how good we make people feel.

 And the representational complexity of feeling is far greater than that of Chess or Go.
 By representational complexity I mean how easy it is to describe the state of the game at any moment in time.
-A game that has a much more complicated state, likely also has many more possibilities for what moves you can take, and is therefore more complex in general.
+A game that has a much more complicated state, likely has many more possibilities for what moves you can take, and is therefore more complex in general.

 To see why, recall when you had to communicate how you felt.
 You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, represent your feeling in words.
 This is because a feeling has a much higher representational complexity than words.
 Trying to represent a feeling in words is difficult because we are trying to represent something of a higher complexity into a medium that has less complexity.
 Information is bound to be lost.